The telehealth bubble has burst. Time to figure out what’s next

 In February 2021, Teladoc, a major telehealth platform with a focus on chronic care, stock hit a high of $293.66 per share.
 It has since careened back down to earth, at $89 per share.
 Telehealth company Amwell’s stock was at $35 per share in February and is now hovering around $5 per share.
 Stock for Hims rallied to $23.99 per share at the beginning of this year and now sits under $6 per share.
 Even Zoom is down from its 2020 peak (investors are displeased with its slowing growth, an issue for other companies on this list as well).

 Meanwhile, funding for health care startups has exploded, though the money isn’t focused on telehealth.
 CB Insights data shows that in 2021, healthcare funding reached $97.1 billion in the third quarter, representing 22% of the capital raised all year.
 Much of that money is going into biotech companies and newfangled drug development.
-One exception to that trend is CityBlock Health, which raised $400 million this year at a $5 billion valuation and provides care to Medicaid recipients.
+One exception to that trend is Cityblock Health, which raised $400 million this year at a $5 billion valuation and provides care to Medicaid recipients.

 What has brought the telehealth market back down to earth?
 At the height of the pandemic, the value proposition of remote care was obvious.
 But now, everyone is trying to figure out where telehealth fits into the overall healthcare landscape.